ukama/ukama/systems/data-plan/base-rate/README.md

 # Base rate sub-system

-Base rate sub-system is responsibe of:
+Base rate sub-system is responsible of:

 - Populating rates in DB from CSV
-- Provide rates with some optional and require filters
+- Provide rates with some optional and required filters
 - Provide functionality to get record by id

 ## File Structure